 One guideline that we’ve set, is for my client to ditch his usual lunchtime sandwich – and replace it with a healthy salad.
 If he’s pressed for time to prepare his own tupperware lunchbox, in the morning, I’ve mentioned that I think highly of the prepared and create-your-own salads at Chop’d.
 The salad ingredients are fresh, local and from small, independent suppliers.
 And even when the queue is round the block, the service is speedy and efficient.

 If his lifestyle allows him time, taking a homemade salad into work is great practice.
 And as salads have a reputation for being boring and not very filling, I’ve also recommended some ways to spice things up!

-Here’s a list of foods to add to a plate of green leaves, that make for a tasty and satisfying salad:
+Here’s a no carb diet food list to add to a plate of green leaves, that make for a tasty and satisfying salad:

 • Beans (chickpeas, red kidney beans)

 • Spring onion

 • Red chilli

 • a splash of balsamic vinegar or lemon juice